leosac/access-control/src/modules/modules.md

 Tips {#modules_write_tips}
 --------------------------

-It is recommended to derive from [BaseModule](@ref Leosac::Module::BaseModule) to implements your own module.
+It is recommended to derive from [BaseModule](@ref Leosac::Module::BaseModule) to implement your own module.
 This base class make things easier.
 However, it doesn't take care of everything.

 There are hard requirements what symbols your shared library (aka modules) must export: